 Message to Millions is a high-tier online product.
 Anything that sells from $797 to $2,000 can be considered high-tier.
 With this in mind, I created low-tier products that sold within the range of $37 to $97.

 Message to Millions is a comprehensive program.
 It is about finding your life story and message to get a consistent stream of clients.
-Then you spread that message to millions of people, so you can have a lifestyle-friendly business.
+Then you spread that message to millions of people so you can have a lifestyle-friendly business.
 It covers everything — your story, message, programs, enrollment system, group programs, online programs, and marketing.
 I might have been selling 300 of this program in a year.
 Still, I realized that having 300 customers in a year doesn’t give me a product empire.
-How to create a product empire that’s quality though?
+How can I create a product empire that’s of good quality though?

 Elevate Your Clients’ Purchase